JasonHarrisonSchwartzman/Compiler/README.md

 ## Printing:
 There are two built in functions: printd(int number) and prints(char ~string)
 printd takes a number and prints it to stdout.
-prints takes a GLOBAL char pointer (also known as a string) and prints it to stdout.
+prints takes a GLOBAL char pointer (also known as a string ex: char ~string = "Hello world!\n") and prints it to stdout.

 ## Future work:
 JLang recognizes different data types such as short, int, long syntactically.
 Even though data types have different sizes in theory(int is 4 bytes, short is 2 bytes) all data types are implemented as signed 8 bytes.
 In the future, I plan to add support for this feature.